The Diversity of the Real Estate Profession

 One of the first things that drew me in to real estate was when I realized there were really only a handful of professions that (1) would always exist, (2) would always have demand, and (3) can successfully operate in up or down markets – you just have to be creative, willing to adapt to current or new conditions, and determined enough to find a solution to any problem that comes your way.
 The way I saw it, people would always need food, cars, houses, and medical care.
 As I child, I wanted to be a heart surgeon, but as I got a little older, I decided eight years of college and medical school wouldn’t fit in my budget, so became interested in restaurants.
 People always need to eat, right?
 Yes, they do.
 But, many times, at hours that I’d rather be not working.
 Especially days like Easter and Mother’s Day… the two biggest restaurant days of the year.
 So many times, I wished I was home with my family.
 So after I realized that to work successfully in the Restaurant business, you have to be willing to work hours when most of your friends and family are off, I abandoned that idea my first semester of community college.
 So next came the military, then college and business school, and finally, real estate.
 After passing the two biggest hurdles of my early real estate career (1- getting it off the ground and producing income, and 2- surviving the Great Recession), I realized I had found a home in my job.
 So, continuing on, let’s look at some of the different ways real estate agents and REALTORS (there is a difference) can earn their paycheck:

 A Listing or Sales Agent is a real estate professional who essentially sells homes.
 They may not work with some or any buyers, although many do, but their primary skill set is in finding and working with homeowners to sell their house (or any other real estate).
 This is where I started out and quickly found that it was a good fit for my style.
+There are some real estate agents such as Buddy Blake out of Wilmington that have people on their team that handle the buyers and other which handle the sellers.
+This is somewhat unusual, but does exist.

 This is the flip-side to the Listing Agent, whereby the Buyer’s Agent works more so with Buyers than Sellers.
 Buyer’s Agents’ find success from many different venues, but essentially no matter where the buyer comes from, the buyer’s agent has to show homes, help the buyer find the right home for sale, write offers, insure financing goes through, and the buyer gets the “home of their dreams”.
 Nothing is worse than having your buyer lose their dream home at the negotiating table.
 So as Buyer’s Agents go (not in all cases, but many for sure) personality makes a big difference in how successful you can become.
 If you’re one of those people who lights up a room when you walk in, or if your charisma is through the roof and everyone wants to be your friend, you should drop everything you’re doing now and jump into real estate because that’s a highly successful personality type.
 Sort of like a little mini superstar.
 And while many real estate agents do work with both buyers and sellers, some stick to primarily one side or the other.
 Depending on the personality type, most new agents find themselves settling initially somewhere on this Buyer’s Agent – Seller’s Agent spectrum.
 But when markets change, or during competitive times, the truly successful Real Estate Agent may have to change his or her game entirely depending on the cards they get dealt by changing laws, the economy, the lending market, or a wide range of other economic factors.
 So what are some other ways to make money in real estate?